HMS Li Wo: Awards

 Lieutenant Wilkinson, the captain, posthumously received the Victoria Cross, while his first lieutenant, Temporary Sub-Lieutenant Ronald George Gladstone Stanton RNR was awarded the Distinguished Service Order.
-The Conspicuous Gallantry Medal was awarded to Acting Petty Officer Arthur William Thompson, and the Distinguished Service Medal to Leading Seaman Victor Spencer and Able Seaman Albert Spendlove.
-There were also six Mentions in Despatches, three of them posthumous.
+The Conspicuous Gallantry Medal was awarded to Acting Petty Officer Arthur William Thompson and the Distinguished Service Medal to Leading Seaman Victor Spencer and Able Seaman Albert Spendlove.
+A further six crew were mentioned in dispatches, three of them posthumously.

-Charles Halme "Lofty" Rogers, CPO, mentioned in dispatched, verbal recorded account online and on Imperial War Museum website.
+Oral Account

+Petty Officer Arthur William Thompson survived the sinking and later recorded an oral account of the incident for the Imperial War Museum in which he described the attempts by Chief Petty Officer Charles "Lofty" Rogers to fight off attacking Japanese aircraft.